Diploma Programme (DP)

 Creativity, Activity and Service (CAS)

-CAS requires students to take part in a range of meaningful experiences and projects, focusing on the key components of Creativity, Activity and Community Service.
+CAS requires students to take part in a range of meaningful experiences and projects, focusing on the key components of Creativity, Activity and Service.

 The final mandatory requirement of the DP is the Extended Essay.
 This is a 4000-word research paper, much like an undergraduate university assignment.
 This independent, self-directed piece of research is produced by individual students under the guidance of a faculty supervisor.
-It provides an opportunity for students to explore topics that are of special interest to them, and in which to extend their knowledge of one of their other six Diploma subjects.
+It provides an opportunity for students to explore topics that are of special interest to them, and in which to extend their knowledge of one of their six Diploma subjects.

 We offer the following DP courses at both Higher Level and Standard Level: